-Measures Background/Rationale Regulation Impact of Measure tightened in the second half of 2020.
-The government also tightened regulations related to housing transactions to temper rising house prices.
-Another important goal was to keep property prices increases in check.
+Measures Background/Rationale Regulation Impact of Measure improve their debt repayment capacity.
+Regulations on developer financing were further tightened in the second half of 2020.
+The government also tightened regulations related to housing transactions to temper rising house prices. real estate sector for the long term. • Another important goal was to keep property prices increases in check. of less than 70 percent; (2) net gearing ratio of less than 100 percent; (3) cash-to-short-term debt ratio of more than one.
 Investment in real estate development through trust products was banned and concentration ratios for bank loans to the real estate sector were introduced.
-These policies significantly narrowed financing channels, particularly for highly-leveraged developers. healthy development over the medium term.
+These policies significantly narrowed financing channels, particularly for highly-leveraged developers. sector through further improvements in developers' balance sheets and promote its healthy development over the medium term.
 Refraining from stepping in to bail out large troubled property developers at the first sight of financial strains would help to reduce moral hazard in the longer term.
 Yet, taking timely measures to effect orderly resolution would be necessary for containing adverse spillover- and knock-on effects.
 At this juncture, given the headwinds facing China's economy, the authorities should implement macroprudential policy measures for the property sector more flexibly, to avoid unintended adverse repercussions.
+Policies supporting the real estate sector, comprising monetary, credit, and macroprudential measures, were announced between September 2022 to early-January 2023.
+The most comprehensive sets of measures were announced between late September and mid-November 2022, covering important areas such as mortgages, bank and bond market financing for property developers, and completion of stalled housing projects.
+The real estate sector had been in a downturn for well over a year by Q4 2022, with several property developers facing persistent financing strains and some facing heightened default risks; and adverse knock-on effects for firms that worked with property developers; and weakened confidence among homebuyers.
+The policy package sought to further authorities' efforts to make housing more affordable across China; improve cash flow for In mid-January 2023, the authorities announced an easing in the macroprudential policy measures capping the leverage ratios of property developers and improving their debt repayment capacity.
+The changes applied to 30 well-performing developers with a certain "systemic importance" in terms of scale, area of operations, and other factors.
+There were some signs that sentiment among investors, homebuyers, and property developers themselves was starting to improve slowly - with expectations that the real estate sector's recovery would be gradual rather than sharp.